PNG Festival Fun & Food Experience

 Adeeves GuestHouse - Buka, Bougainville or similiar - B , L , D

-Upon arrival at Tokua Airport in East New Britain at 12.20 pm (Bougainville is in an earlier Time Zone than Rabaul) we commence a tour of the Gazelle Peninsula to observe cocoa, copra and palm oil cultivation undertaken in the rich volcanic soil, noting the area’s significant contribution to the national economy.
+This afternoon we fly on Air Niugini flight PX253 departing Buka at 1.10 pm arriving at Tokua Airport ( Kokopo / Rabaul ) in East New Britain Province at 12.50 pm.
+Upon arrival at Tokua Airport in East New Britain we commence a tour of the Gazelle Peninsula to observe cocoa, copra and palm oil cultivation undertaken in the rich volcanic soil, noting the area’s significant contribution to the national economy.
 In Kokopo township we will pop into the Kokopo Museum which houses an impressive range of war relics along with an informative display of colonial, military and natural history.
 We will eat a light lunch at the Gazelle Hotel while enjoying stunning views and stand on “Emma’s Steps” and hear stories about the achievements and exploits of Queen Emma Coe.
+Kokopo , named Herbertshohe in the earliest colonial period, was from 1884 to 1910 the capital of the German New Guinea colonial empire.

 We visit the Agmark cocoa fermentary where the method of processing cocoa for export to the world’s chocolate makers is explained by the fermentary management.